 There are many health benefits you can get from nutmeg.

-For now, my favorite nutmeg health benefit is that it’s a good natural way to relieve pain.
-What’s yours?
+For now, my favorite nutmeg health benefit is that it has anti-inflammatory qualities.

-Ask first your doctor or health professional if you’re thinking of adding nutmeg to your diet or thinking seriously of consuming it for its health benefits.
+Please first ask your doctor or other health professional if you’re thinking of adding nutmeg to your diet or if you’re seriously thinking about consuming it for its health benefits.

-I’ve written numerous articles regarding the advantages of various culinary herbs and spices have for your health.
-To find out more about them, you can also read this.
+I’ve written numerous articles regarding the advantages of different spices for your health.